transkatgirl/KatWebSite/docs/core.md

 Additional info:
 - If neither `http_bind` or `tls_bind` are specified, the web server will not start.
-- The web server will automatically use on-the-fly brotli/gzip compression if the client supports it.
+- The web server supports the following technologies:
+  - HTTP/1.1 & HTTP/2
+  - On-the-fly Gzip/Brotli compression
+  - Chunked transfer-encodinng
+  - Partial requests and content-type detection for file handlers
+  - A secure TLS 1.2 & 1.3 stack

 ---